 One can find all of the old-fashioned cake recipes that our grandmothers loved to use, and they still taste great!
 Enjoy classic cake recipes — Queen cake, Lemon Cake, Gingerbread, Pound Cake, Seed Cake, Party Cakes, and more.
 Enjoy some best-loved Victorian desserts for every occasion from days gone by.
 Old-fashioned ice cream recipes offer a mouth-watering treat of real Victorian recipes as a special treat from the past.
 Cooking with wine, beer and other alcohol in the 19th century was a common occurrence.
 Try some recipes with wine.

-Entertain your guests with traditional Christmas entertaining ideas, Victorian food and menus including a Christmas dinner with a whimsical Christmas table decoration display.
+Entertain your guests with traditional Christmas entertaining ideas, Victorian recipes and menus including a Christmas dinner with a whimsical Christmas table decoration display.
 An afternoon Christmas tea features Christmas table decorations with paper lanterns, lots of greenery and flowers for a festive table.
 Plum pudding, a Christmas pudding, has been served on Christmas day for centuries, including Victorian recipes.
 Many a favorite plum pudding recipe has been handed down from generation to generation, which adds to the festivities of the holiday.
 For hundreds of years, eggnog has been as much a part of the holiday scene as holly and plum pudding.
 There is no more heart-warming sight at Christmas than an overflowing bowl of frothy eggnog, whether it is a non-alcoholic eggnog recipe or one of many alcoholic eggnog recipes spiked with your favorite rum or brandy.
 Prepare an authentic Victorian Christmas Dinner from oysters to pate, from turkey to quail, with punch, fancy cakes and coffee.

 Read about the annual Victorian party, Twelth Night Gala, with Victorian food, manners, fashion, music and dancing.